MrCatNerd/xab/README.md

 <!-- readme totally not similar to picom -->

 #### Hardware requirements
-Anything that supports OpenGL ES 3.3.
+Anything that supports OpenGL 3.3.

 ## Build